d3vineer/id-card/README.md

 D3vineer

 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the Apache-2.0 License.